kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 28 Locks.md

 - performance - spin locks don't work well on a single cpu, but does on multiple cpus.

 	- Spin locks can be deemed inefficient.
 Imagine that a thread acquires a lock and it is in the critical section and gets interrupted.
 A second thread can try to acquire the lock but finds that it is held. it will forever spin and spin.
 A timer interrupt goes off where thread 0 is run again which releases the lock.
-How can we develop a lock that doesn't needlessly waste time spinning on the CPU
+How can we develop a lock that doesn't needlessly waste time spinning on the CPU?

+### How do we prevent spinning on threads?
+Give up the cpu to another thread.
+We call the yield() method which a thread can call to give up the CPU and let another thread run.
+- A thread can be in 1 of 3 states, (running, ready, or blocked).
+Yield is a system call that changes the state of a thread from running to ready.
+The thread ***deschedules*** itself.